gautamprajapat8/Course-monitoring-system/README.md

 •	status: completed/pending

-# Some basic MySQL santax used By me in the project
+# some Important SQL syntax used By me in this project

 create data Base